Show All Answers

 Please call the number provided (425-556-2850) so we can discuss your specific situation in more detail.

 In the summer of 2017, the city marked out, photographed, and mapped intersection visibility areas at public intersections throughout the city.
 We completed this work for 884 intersections and marked a total of 3,682 intersection visibility areas.
 Approximately 2,400 properties had some degree of obstruction.
 The city is now working to notify property owners of the obstructions and have them clear these intersection visibility areas.
 Due to large volume of properties, the city is sending out notifications in batches starting this summer.
 The city will systematically notify all of the properties who had obstructions identified in 2017.

 Although mirrors can help with visibility around corners they are not a suitable alternative to clearing the sight triangle.
 Obstructions must still be removed.

 The city inspects new homes when they are first built.
 However, the developer or contractor is ultimately responsible to meet the applicable codes and standards.
 Vegetation may have grown since the home was inspected or other obstructions such as fences could have been added at a later date.
-Unless a special permit was acquired for a sight distance triangle obstruction (such as a garage) the obstruction is still subject to code.
+Unless a special permit was acquired for an intersection visibility obstruction (such as a garage) the obstruction is still subject to code.
 The City, through the Municipal Code, has the authority to enforce adherence to any codes and standards regardless of the prior inspection.

-The flyer or letter you received is to alert you of your sight triangle obstruction and of your responsibility to keep this area clear as stated in the Redmond Zoning Code and is not subject to appeal.
+The flyer or letter you received is to alert you of your intersection visibility obstruction and of your responsibility to keep this area clear as stated in the Redmond Zoning Code and is not subject to appeal.
 If it becomes necessary to serve you with a formal code enforcement order, then this order would be subject to appeal to the City Hearings Examiner.
-However, please be aware that this appeal would only be to decide if your sight triangle is obscured and not to determine if the code requirement is valid.
+However, please be aware that this appeal would only be to decide if your intersection visibility area is obscured and not to determine if the code requirement is valid.